 She is a member of the Australian Dietetics Council and Clinical Oncology Society Council and a past Dietitians Australia board member.

-Eleanor’s key research areas include investigating grains, especially whole grains, and dietetics education.
+Eleanor’s key research includes investigating grains, especially whole grains, and global health promotion initiatives to encourage us all to eat more whole grains.

 Tracy has been a member of Dietitians Australia since 2004 and was awarded the AdvAPD credential in 2010.